CONSTITUTION AND BY-LAWS OF THE MODERNIST STUDIES ASSOCIATION

 The President shall serve as chair of the Executive Committee and chair of the Business Meeting of the annual conference.
 The First Vice President shall serve ex officio as a member of the Programs Committee, shall assist the President in matters assigned by the President, and shall facilitate presentations and proposals by potential conference hosts at Executive Committee meetings.
 If necessary, the First Vice President shall assume the duties of the President.
 The Second Vice President shall assist the other officers as they require and shall keep minutes of Executive Committee meetings.

-There shall be six Voting Trustees: the Past President and the five Subcommittee Chairs of the Executive Committee.
+There shall be eight Voting Trustees: the Past President, the Contingent Faculty Representative, the Graduate Student Representative, and the five Subcommittee Chairs of the Executive Committee.
 The Subcommittees shall be as follows: Programs, Finance, Membership and Elections, International Relations, and Interdisciplinary Approaches.
 The Membership and Elections Subcommittee shall consist of the Membership and Elections Chair, the President, and the First Vice President.

 4.17 Duties of Trustees:

 The Past President shall serve in an advisory capacity to the Officers and Trustees.
 The MSA Co-editor or Co-editors of Modernism/modernity shall edit one or more numbers of the journal annually and exercise other duties consequent to the position.
-The Webmaster shall maintain the website of the organization and assist the Nominations and Elections Chair in running online elections.
+The Technology and Infrastructure Chair shall maintain the website of the organization and assist the Nominations and Elections Chair in running online elections.

 The five Trustees who chair Subcommittees are responsible for carrying out the charge of their Subcommittees as determined by the Executive Committee and may appoint Subcommittee members in the numbers and with the duties determined by the Executive Committee.
 Basic duties shall include the following: